 Sustain has coordinated several major conferences, forums and summits.
 We are involved with events on a regular basis throughout the year.
 In this way we shape and lead the sustainable and healthy food systems conversation in Australia.

 Jake Claro, Director of the Vermont Farm to Plate Plan is extending his stay after the Food For Thought Festival to tour Australia, discussing how to change local food economies through a whole of system approach, backed by state government.
-Read more about the Jake here, and get your tickets to the speaking tour here.

 Friday October 19 – Sunday October 21

 The 2nd national New Economy Network Australia conference in partnership with the Australian Earth Laws Alliance attracted approximately 250 people.
 This year’s theme was “Strengthening the New Economy for the Common Good”, inviting people to come together to share stories of success, address challenges and join the broader movement.